There are different types of surgery for breast cancer. The type you have depends on:

 You have surgery for breast cancer under general anaesthetic.
 You are asleep the whole time.

 Many people now have breast surgery as a day case or go home the following day.

-If you have breast reconstruction you are more likely to be in hospital for 4 to 7 days.
+If you have breast reconstruction at the same time you are more likely to be in hospital for 4 to 7 days.